kyrran/AerialRobotics_Display/README.md

 ### Simulation Testing

+The performance in both simulation and experiment is consistent, demonstrating the same subtle control techniques and trajectory shape.

 | **Agent**            | **SACfD - 2 Demos**                                                         | **SACfD - 5 Demos**                                                         | **SACfD - 6 Demos**                                                         | **SAC - 0 Demos**                                                         |
 |----------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------|